Security measurement of a medical communication scheme based on chaos and DNA coding: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{NA} (Deoxyribonucleic acid) computing is a new generation of computing technology, which makes full use of biochemical reaction techniques to perform calculation in biological DNA molecules as information carriers \cite{adleman1994molecular}.
-DNA computing has some potential advantages over conventional ones, such as massive parallelism, huge storage and ultra-low power consumption \cite{lipton1995DNA}, thus it has become a hot topic and received intensive attentions from many researchers in various fields such as biology, mathematics, and computer science\cite{braich2002solution, clelland1999hiding}.
-Among them, some scholars introduced DNA computing into cryptography, and adopted its rules as the part of an encryption algorithm, which is called as DNA cryptography \cite{leier2000cryptography}.
-In the past two decades, there is considerable interests in combining DNA computing operations with encrypting images \cite{Wuxj:DNA:ND2017,Liao:DNA:SP2018}.
-The first one is proposed in 2004 \cite{Gehani:DNA:LNCS04}.
-Unfortunately, some encryption schemes based on DNA encoding were reported to insecure of different extents \cite{liu:DNA:optik2014,Hermassi:analysis:MTA2014,Belazi:analysis:ND2014,Zhangyong:Optick15,Wangy:analysis:CEE2015,Su:analysis:MTA2017,Akhavan:DNA:OLT2017,Wen:DNA:En2019,Panwar:DNA:IJBC2019, chen2020cryptanalysis}.
+DNA (Deoxyribonucleic acid) computing is an emerging new generation of computing technology that uses biochemical reaction techniques to perform calculation in biological DNA molecules as information carriers rather than the standard artificial hardware \cite{adleman1994molecular}.
+DNA computing has some potential advantages over conventional alternatives, such as huge storage space, massive parallelism, and ultra-low power consumption \cite{lipton1995DNA}.
+Consequently, it has received attention from many researchers in multiple fields, such as mathematics, biology, and computer science \cite{braich2002solution, clelland1999hiding}.
+Some researchers have adopted the concept of DNA computing into cryptography, and adopted its computing rules as part of an encryption algorithm.
+These algorithms are known as DNA cryptography \cite{leier2000cryptography}.
+In 2004, Gehani et al. proposed the first DNA-based cryptosystem in \cite{Gehani:DNA:LNCS04}, which combines a one-time-pad and the diffusion operation based on exclusive OR operation.
+A number of DNA-based encryption schemes have since been published in the literature and in patents.
+Most of these schemes have adopted nonlinear dynamics for better encryption effect, including 2-D Logistic-adjusted-Sine map \cite{Wuxj:DNA:ND2017}, H\'{e}non-Sine map \cite{Liao:DNA:SP2018} and discrete memristor \cite{peng:meri:AEU21}.